maxkung101/it-266-Quake_IV/README.md

 DEF Edits
 =========
-The gauntlet is an insta KO weapon inspired by Assasin's Creed.
+The gauntlet is an insta KO weapon inspired by Assasin's Creed III.
 Use it to kill your opponents instantly.
 Weapons have more or less ammo.

 Source code